vetlerl/batholith/CONTRIBUTE.md

-# Contributing to vetles-gtkada-uis
+# Contributing to the batholith project

-Welcome to vetles-gtkada-uis !
-I appreciate your interest in contributing to this project !
+Welcome to batholith!
+I appreciate your interest in contributing to this project!

 # Getting started

-To contribute to this project, follow these steps :
+To contribute, follow these step:

 1. Fork the repository.
 2. Clone your forked repository.